kevinsogo/compgen/docs_src/CONTEST.md

 - `kg kontest` expects that `kg make all` has been run for every problem.
 If you want to force run `kg make all` across all problems, pass the `-m` option to `kg kontest`.

+- PC^2 requires absolute paths in its configuration, so it is highly recommended to pass the `--target-loc` option.
+This specifies where the contest folder will eventually end up in the admin and judge computers.
+The contest folder will still be generated in `kgkompiled/`, but it will be configured as if it will eventually be placed in `--target-loc` when it is loaded.

 A working example is provided in `examples/contest.json`.
 You can run this to test it:

 ```bash